 - The SRI score calculated on private issuers during the investment strategy process.
 For the method used for calculation of this rating, please refer to the section "What investment strategy does this financial product follow?". - The percentage of private issuers belonging to the "Under Supervision" category as defined by the SRI score calculation method and subject to an exclusion (i.e., 20% of each sector of the private issuer component of the investment universe).

-In addition, under the French SRI Label awarded to the Fund, of the four E, S, G and Human Rights indicators, three ESG indicators are linked to social and environmental characteristics promoted by the Fund:
+In addition, under the French SRI Label awarded to the Sub-Fund, of the four E, S, G and Human Rights indicators, the following two ESG indicators were also selected: